Learning Graph ARMA Processes from Time-Vertex Spectra

 \begin{theorem} Consider a graph ARMA model learnt by solving \eqref{eq_defn_ab_star}.
 Then as the number of realizations $L$ increases, with probability at least $1-\delta$, the estimation errors of the model parameters and the JPSD decrease at the following rates

 \end{theorem}

 The proof of Theorem \ref{thm_jpsd_error_conv_rate} is given in Appendix C. In the proof, we first examine the convergence rate of the initial error $\eh$.
 We then build on Lemma \ref{lem_hard_bnd_hs_hg} to derive the rates of convergence of first the model parameter estimation error $\| \cs - \cg\|$, and then the JPSD estimation error $\| \hs - \hg \|$.
 Theorem \ref{thm_jpsd_error_conv_rate} states that the estimation error of the JPSD of the process converges at rate $O(1/\sqrt{L})$ with $L$, confirming that the reliability of the estimate improves as the number of realizations $L$ increases.
-The estimation error scales with $N$ and $T$ as expected, due to the growth in the dimension of $h_{\cvect}$ with process dimensions $N$ and $T$.
+The estimation error scales with $N$ and $T$ as expected, due to the growth in the dimension of $\hvect_{\cvect}$ with process dimensions $N$ and $T$.
 Meanwhile, the JPSD estimation error also depends on the model order $d$, as bounded by the quadratic rate $O(d^2)$.
-Hence, as $d$ increases, the number of realizations $L$ must also increase so as to measure up to the model order, which can be interpreted as a natural consequence of the fact that training models of higher complexity requires more training data in learning theory.
+Hence, as $d$ increases, the number of realizations $L$ must also increase so as to measure up to the model order.